What The CPUC Wants You To Know About Solar

 The Mission Of The Solar Protection Guide

-The California Public Utility Commission has just released a new version of their Solar Protection Guide which provides valuable information to homeowners going solar.
-The CPUC requires that consumers read and sign the guide prior to signing a solar contract.
+The California Public Utilities Commission (CPUC) has just released a new version of their Consumer Solar Protection Guide,, which provides valuable information to homeowners about solar.
+The CPUC requires a California consumer to read and sign the guide before signing a solar contract.

 The CPUC created the guide to protect consumers by educating them about solar.
 If you take the time to read the document before going solar, then you’ll be able to spot false claims and make a good purchasing decision.

 Residential solar customers in Pacific Gas and Electric, Southern California Edison, and San Diego Gas & Electric must docusign the CPUC guide.